BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 It can report on the event and discuss different opinions on the matter.
 Strictly speaking, the 'goal' of the media is not really to inform or to persuade but to continue its own self-production.

->It is impossible to understand the reality of the mass media if you assume it is their job to provide correct information on the world and then assess how they fail, distort reality, and manipulate opinion---as if they could do otherwise. -- Luhmann
+>It is impossible to understand the reality of the mass media if you assume it is their job to provide correct information on the world and then assess how they fail, distort reality, and manipulate opinion---as if they could do otherwise. -- Niklas Luhmann

 Therefore, attention is key.
-Informing people or persuading might help to 'get enough food' but it is not its 'goal' or 'will'.
+Informing people or persuading might help to 'get enough food' but it is not the media's 'goal' or 'will'.
-The same goes for the economy which trys to commodifies everything to further commodify things.
+The same goes for the economy which trys to commodify everything to further commodify things.
 Politics politicizes anything and science produces truth about everything.

-Even though Luhmann's termology is close to the termonology of computer science, it is more helpful to think of these systems as interdependent organisms feeding on each other and willing to live than to think of hierarchical or well-structured computer or network systems.
+Even though Luhmann's termology is close to the termonology of computer science, we have to be careful.
+It is more helpful to think of these systems as interdependent organisms feeding on each other and equipped with the will to live than to think of hierarchical or well-structured computer or network systems.

 Aside from being *autopoetic*, social and psychic systems are also *symbiotic*, that is, their *co-evolution* is *interdependent*.
 Just as the trees in the forest need water and animals to survive, politics needs money from the economy, attention from the media, and 'facts' from science.